Industry Dynamics with Cartels: The Case of the Container Shipping Industry: Identification and Estimation

-The demand parameters are identified from the time-series and cross-sectional variations across the main six routes under constant elasticity functional form.
-Since ships have to go back and forth between the two areas, two routes serving the same areas have the same level of supply while facing different demand shocks, which helps the identification of the demand parameters.
+The demand parameters are identified from time-series and cross-sectional variation across the six main routes under the constant-elasticity functional form.
+Following \cite{jeon2022learning}, identification also uses the fact that opposite-direction routes share vessel supply while facing different demand shocks.